-Consumer Reports: Tesla Autopilot illegally 'cuts off cars'by Justin King
+Consumer Reports: Tesla Autopilot illegally 'cuts off cars'

 The report claims the driver assistance technology still requires frequent intervention.